Visualization for Human-Centered AI Tools: Definition: Human-Centered AI Tools

 \end{itemize}

-E1 and E3 noted that the capabilities can sometimes be difficult to separate.
+Even with our extended interpretation, E1, E3, and E7 noted that the capabilities can sometimes be difficult to separate.
 However, they also mentioned that there are nuanced yet important differences between them.
-E1 said, \textit{``separation between the capabilities will encourage researchers to think about the dimensions more deeply in the future.''}
+E1 said, \textit{``separation between the capabilities will encourage researchers to think about the dimensions more deeply in the future.''} E7 noted that \textit{``Amplify and Enhance are quite close to each other.''} Other experts found the capabilities to be clear.